ZChipman/ZChipman.github.io/README.md

 Note: This is work in progress.
-All of my projects will be available for public viewing on my Github page until this portfolio is complete.
+All of my projects will be available for public viewing on my GitHub page until this portfolio is complete.

 ## Welcome to GitHub Pages